 If you’re looking for something a bit different to do with mince, then look no further than this delicious syn free meatloaf!
 With cheese and ham rolled into the middle, along with a good helping of spinach for some added speed food, it’s perfect for family dinners, dinners for two, or to portion up for lunches and have cold throughout the week!
 Not only is it a delicious and syn free meal, but it’s also a very cheap one!
-In total to make the whole meatloaf cost me about £2.30 (using the lean mince from Muscle Foods which works out at just 73p as part of my exclusive muscle foods deal), and saving money on meals right now is a big priority as I’ve got a holiday in Thailand to pay for (and slim for!) in a month!
+In total to make the whole meatloaf cost me about £2.30 and saving money on meals right now is a big priority as I’ve got a holiday in Thailand to pay for (and slim for!) in a month!

 I really loved this dish, and I’ll definitely be making it again soon!
 I split the meatloaf between two of us (using my full Healthy Extra A portion) because we were both starving but it easily serves four people (using half of your Healthy Extra A) and it was perfect with some homemade chips (here’s my recipe for those!) and some veg.
 Simple, tasty, syn free and filling…what more could you want in a meal?!?
 Needless to say it went down very well with my other half too, so I’m sure there’ll be no complaints when I make this one again.